hummingbot/hummingbot-site/docs/index.md

 We pledge that we will not use the information/data your provide us for trading purposes nor share them with third parties.

-### Hummingbot Miner
+## Help with Miner

-For users using Hummingbot to earn rewards on [Hummingbot Miner](https://miner.hummingbot.io), the Miner team maintains 24/7 dedicated technical support for users.
-The support team helps users install Hummingbot and configure API keys for use with the Miner platform, investigates reports related to missing or duplicate rewards, and other issues.
+For users using Hummingbot to earn rewards on [Miner](https://miner.hummingbot.io), the decentralized market making platform operated by our sister company CoinAlpha, the Miner team maintains 24/7 dedicated technical support for users on the **#miner-support** channel within the Hummingbot Discord server.
+They help users install Hummingbot and configure API keys for use with the Miner platform, investigates reports related to missing or duplicate rewards, and other issues.

-You can access Miner support via the following methods:
+You can also access Miner support via the following methods:

 - **Email**: Send us a message at [support@hummingbot.io](mailto:support@hummingbot.io)
 - **Live chat**: Click the chat widget in the lower right hand corner of the [Miner website](https://miner.hummingbot.io).